• Skip to primary navigation

 As I often share, being transparent can free your soul (read Part 1 HERE).
 Your shame can also be your testimony.
 And, as hard as telling others may be, when we learn to face the truth, it’s our hard stories that lead others to real freedom.

 It was a story I did not want to tell.
-But as Sanctity of Life Sunday approached my pastor, asked me to share my story with the church—the story I had kept secret for many years.
-My abortion story.
+But as Sanctity of Life Sunday approached, my pastor asked me to share my story I had kept secret for many years with the church—my abortion story.
 And while I understood this message could help other women find forgiveness, I also knew it meant I’d have to face the truth and tell my kids—something I dreaded.

 My kids were ages ten, seven, and five.
 Although I was their mom, I thought they’d hate me when they knew the truth.
 After all, just how do you tell your kids they’d have another brother or sister if it weren’t for their mom’s bad decision?